-- (1) Options vest 10%, 20%, 30% and 40% on the first, second, third and fourth anniversaries of the grant date, respectively. - (2) Options are earned by the purchase of Common Stock.
-The number of options earned is equal to two times the number of shares purchased on or before the first anniversary of the award (excluding shares purchased upon the exercise of other options).
+(1) Mr. Coleman's options fully vested on the first anniversary of the grant date.
+All other options vest 10%, 20%, 30% and 40% on the first, second, third and fourth anniversaries of the grant date, respectively.

+(2) Options are earned by the purchase of Common Stock.
+The number of options earned is equal to four times the number of shares purchased on or before the first anniversary of the award (excluding shares purchased upon the exercise of other options).